 That depends entirely on the individual ghostwriter.
 Personally, I do have some experience of editorial and proofreading work.
 I’ve completed BA (Hons) English Literature & Creative Writing with the Open University (achieving a classification of 2.1) – as well as practicing editorial and proofreading processes through my own writing – so I am continuously improving.

 I promise to provide the best piece of writing I possibly can for you, but I’m only human and I am not a career editor – it’s worth noting that your ghostwriter should never agree to edit the work they’ve created on your behalf anyway.
 However, I do offer some proofreading services for writing I haven’t created – please see my Pegasus Proofreading page for more info.

 Thankfully, I have a plethora of brilliant editorial contacts I recommend to clients.
 So, if you decide to get your writing/ghostwritten work edited by a professional editor – something I highly recommend you do – please allow me to direct you to my Helpful Resources page 🙂

 Will you publish my book for me?
 Will it be available in print edition and/or eBook edition?

 That depends entirely on what you’re hoping to achieve from the process.
 I do have a decent level of knowledge on self-publishing through Amazon platforms CreateSpace (no longer operating) and KDP.
-I will stress though that if you need me to do this for you it is an extremely time-consuming process, it will add considerably to your overall costs.
+I will stress though that if you need me to do this for you it is an extremely time-consuming process, so it will add considerably to your overall costs.
 It is a rewarding outcome after pouring your heart and soul into a piece of writing, but it isn’t the best route for everyone – please consider your options carefully.

 I am happy to help you craft a synopsis if required; though given this will take quite a bit of time, I will have no choice but to charge for this service.
-I prefer to discuss costs for writing a synopsis on an individual basis; it is not a ‘one size fits all’ requirement 🙂
+I prefer to discuss costs for writing a synopsis on an individual basis because it is not a ‘one size fits all’ requirement 🙂